 Sleep Mask

-I can’t sleep unless it’s pitch black, and a lot of hotels have lights on their ceiling sprinklers, light that seeps beneath the door, and night lights outside around the resort.
-I can only enjoy good nights’ sleep while wearing my silk sleep mask which blocks all light as well as forces my eyes to stay closed.
+I can’t sleep unless it’s pitch black, and a lot of hotels have lights on their ceiling sprinklers, some light that seeps beneath the door, and night lights outside around the resort.
+I can only enjoy a good night’s sleep while wearing my sleep mask, which blocks all light as well as coaxes my eyes to stay closed.
+They’re also great for blocking out light if you want to take a nap on a plane.

 KETO SNACKS

-I’m a grazer and like to snack every couple of hours, so bringing food to the beach is a must for me.
+Bringing food to the beach is a must for me.
 Naturally, anything that melts is not appropriate, but for me, it’s even more complicated because I follow a ketogenic lifestyle.
-My favorite packable snacks are Diamond’s seasoned nuts (Sweet Chili Thai, Soy Wasabi, Sirocha) which come in single-serving packets, teriyaki beef jerky, sugar-free peanut butter crisps, and keto cookies.
+My favorite packable snacks are Emerald nuts snack packs, sweet & hot beef jerky, cookies & cream clusters, sugar-free peanut butter crisps, and keto cookies.

 Please note: it’s important to take only what you need and resist the temptation to overpack.
 When in doubt, take this advice